parth-p29/parth-p29/README.md

 💻 Currently seeking SWE internships for winter 2023

-⚡️ Previously interned as a SWE at Ceridian, Reebee
+⚡️ Previously interned as a SWE at Ceridian and Reebee

 📫 Reach me at:
 - LinkedIn: https://www.linkedin.com/in/parth-29/